twiechert/WiechertDataTablesBundle/README.md

 ####2.2 Define named Datatables

-A cool feature are named Datatables.
+A good feature are named Datatables.
 These Datatables display additional information on a  certain entity.
 The given configuration allows the bundle to display all subcategories of a given category or all related products.

 #####Other scenarios: